ricky8k/Grapejuice-on-Arch/README.md

 You should be under the `/opt/yay` directory currently.
 We'll exit that directory, then change ownership to the user (you):
 ```
 cd ..
-sudo chown -R user:user ./yay               # Remember to remove "user" and replace it with your user.
+sudo chown -R user:user ./yay
 cd yay
 ```
+- `sudo chown -R user:user ./yay ` - Replace "user" with your user (you can find this under the 1st line in `neofetch`)

 Make sure you have [make](https://archlinux.org/packages/core/x86_64/make/) installed.
 Get `make` with the following:
 ```
 sudo pacman -S make